Taming-the-BEAST/FBD-tutorial/README.md

 Notice that the options for the **Log Normal** prior distribution allow you to specify **Mean in Real Space**.
 If you choose this option, then the mean value you enter is the expected value of the lognormal distribution.
 We used this option above to specify an expected value of 8.5 My.
 You will create the exact same prior distribution if you uncheck the **Mean in Real Space** option and enter the location parameter $\mu$ of the distribution and give it a value of `1.640066`.
 It is important that you are very careful when specifying these parameters.

-Earlier we discussed that the diversification rate is: $d = \lambda-\mu$.
+The diversification rate is: $d = \lambda-\mu$.
 Generally, we think that this value is fairly small, particularly since we have few extant species and many fossils.
 Therefore, an exponential distribution is a reasonable prior for this parameter as it places the highest probability on zero.
 For this analysis we will assume $d\sim$ Exponential(1.0).
 The exponential distribution's only parameter is called the _rate_ parameter (denoted $\nu$) and it controls both the mean and variance of the distribution (here $\nu=1$).
 The mean of an exponential distribution is the inverse of the rate: $\mathbb{E}(d) = \nu^{-1} = 1$.
 Importantly, in BEAUti/BEAST, when specifying an exponential prior, you provide the _mean_ and not the rate parameter.

 >Reveal the options for the prior on `diversificationRateFBD.t` by clicking on the $\blacktriangleright$.
 Change the prior distribution to **Exponential** with a `Mean` equal to 1.0.